 3. The Demand For Certified Project Managers

 As long as human enterprise exists, Project Managers will remain in high demand.
-A survey conducted by Enterprise Agile Coach, Flow Trainer, and PMO Optimizer, Andrew Kallman, on Simplyhired.com, indicates that there are more project manager jobs in the market than there are for Agile Coach, Agile Project Manager, CSM, PMI-ACP, or CSP.
+A survey conducted by Enterprise Agile Coach Andrew Kallman on Simplyhired.com indicates that there are more Project Manager jobs in the market than there are for Agile Coaches, Agile Project Managers, CSMs, PMI-ACPs, or CSPs.
 The graph below shows the difference.

-The Anderson Economic Group has predicted that each year until 2016, there will be 1.2 million project management roles that will be filled.
-The market is much stronger in the IT sector.
-A survey conducted by ComputerWorld shows that 40% of the IT executives have declared that they intend to hire Project management professionals.
+A survey conducted by ComputerWorld shows that 40% of the IT executives have declared that they intend to hire Project Management professionals.

 4. Networking Opportunities

-To become a PMP, a potential candidate needs to first become a member of the PMI, which, in turn, introduces them to the world of certified PMPs.
-According to PMI’s 2013 Annual Report, there were 628,363 PMI members spread across the globe, and this number continues to grow every year.
+To become a PMP®, a potential candidate needs to first become a member of the PMI (Project Management Institute) which introduces them to the world of certified Project Managers.
+According to PMI’s 2016 Annual Report, there were over 740,000 PMP® members spread across the globe, and this number continues to grow every year.

-The PMI stages meetings frequently in most of the major metropolitan cities, where PMI members congregate to learn more about project management theory, and network.
-These meetings are also set up to help PMPs earn the valuable PDUs that are necessary to renew their PMP certification.
+The PMI stages meetings frequently in most major metropolitan cities, where members congregate to learn more about the Project Management industry and network.
+These meetings are also set up to help PMP®s earn the valuable Professional Development Units that are necessary to renew their certification.

-During these networking sessions, there is a wide scope if landing fresh career opportunities from the members who value and know the importance of the PMP certification.
-These meetings usually have a time that is allotted for people to put forth the job opportunities that are available at their respective organizations.
+During these networking sessions, there is a wide scope of fresh career opportunities from the members who need fellow PMP® professionals.
+These meetings usually have time allotted for people to put forth the job opportunities that are available at their respective organizations.

-Apart from PMI’s meetings, there are many other communities available where PMPs can connect and interact offline and online to build communities and explore potential career opportunities, as well as reflect on the latest developments in the Project Management domain.
+Apart from PMI meetings, there are many other resources available where PMP®s can connect and interact both online and offline to build communities and explore potential career opportunities, as well as reflect on the latest developments in the Project Management domain.

 5. A Little Experience Goes A Long Way

-As was mentioned before, the PMP exam requires aspirants to fulfil a set of prerequisites which are held in high esteem by employers.
-Candidates need to attain a high level of experience.
-With an associate’s degree, one must have at least 60 months of experience to be eligible for the exam, while with a bachelor’s degree, close to 36 months of work experience is necessary to be eligible.
+As was mentioned before, the PMP® exam requires aspirants to fulfill a set of prerequisites that are held in high esteem by employers.
+Candidates need to achieve thousands of hours of a high level of experience.
+With an associate’s degree, at least 60 months of experience is necessary to be eligible for the exam, while with a bachelor’s degree, close to 36 months of work experience is necessary.

-There is a rigorous audit process soon after to ensure that potential candidates are honest about their prospects.
-Thus, with the certification on your resume, potential employers know that you have worked very hard to attain this certification and you have a good amount of quality work experience under your belt to validate your skills.
-Instead of wadding through your resume, the certification will speak for all that you have achieved.
+There is a rigorous audit process to ensure that potential candidates are honest about their prospects.
+Now, with the PMP® on your resume, potential employers know that you have worked very hard to attain this certification and you have a good amount of quality work experience under your belt to validate your skills.

-With 32 hours of instructor led training, 29 hours of high quality eLearning content, 83 end chapter quizzes and 5 simulations exams, and a 98.6% pass rate with a 100% money back guarantee, Simplilearn offers the PMP course to help you train and attain this highly reputed certification and give your career a massive boost.
+With 32 hours of instructor-led training, 29 hours of high-quality eLearning content, 83 chapter-end quizzes and 5 simulations exams, and a 98.6% pass rate with a 100% money-back guarantee, Simplilearn offers the best PMP Certification course to help you train and achieve this highly sought-after certification and give your career a massive boost.